PCCN Quiz -10

 Professional accountability requires reporting errors to maintain transparency and protect patient safety.

-AD.
-A trauma patient with long bone fractures develops confusion, dyspnea, and petechial rash.
+DM.
+A trauma patient with multiple fractures develops confusion, dyspnea, and petechial rash on the chest.
 SpO₂ is 76% despite oxygen.
-What is the nurse’s priority action?
+What is the priority nursing action?

-AE.
-A patient with traumatic brain injury develops unequal pupils, hypertension, and irregular respirations.
-ICP monitor reads 43 mmHg.
-What is the immediate nursing action?
+DR. A patient with traumatic brain injury suddenly develops hypertension, bradycardia, and irregular respirations.
+ICP monitor shows 41 mmHg.
+What is the nurse’s immediate action?

 Hypercapnia and hypoxemia with altered mental status indicate impending respiratory failure.